Updated: May 21, 2021

 Q: Other institutions have eliminated elective surgery, under what circumstances would we do the same?

-A: Given our mission to the commonwealth, it’s important for people to continue access to care at UK HealthCare.
+A: Given our mission to the commonwealth, it’s important for people to continue to access care at UK HealthCare.
 We are focused on maintaining a level of care for our patients, while also monitoring inpatient bed capacity and overall staffing continuously.
 If the state mandates we suspend elective procedures, we will do so.

 Q: Are elective procedures at risk in the near future?